NeptuneMagicSauce/CatPi/README.md

     if the balance bowl moved around and 'changed' its weight if the load sensor is too noisy
 - center buttons on the left, in menu screen
+- on event eat: log measured weight and recent values also to debug why it detects event eat